- Dean of Students Home

-I was involved in an incident and told that I had to come to the Dean of Students Office; what does that mean?
+I was involved in an incident and have been referred to the Dean of Students Office; what does that mean?

-The Dean of Students Office will receive a written report from a member of the University community including faculty and University Police if a student is accused of violating the Standards for Student Conduct.
-You will then receive a letter and/or email at your CSUSM account from us mandating that you call our office to schedule a conference to discuss the allegation.
-This one-on-one conference with the Interim Assistant Dean of Students will be your opportunity to tell what happened from your perspective.
+The Dean of Students Office receives written reports from a member of the University community including faculty, University Police, and Residence Life if a student is accused of violating the Standards for Student Conduct.
+You will receive a letter and/or email to your CSUSM account from our office mandating that you call our office to schedule a disciplinary conference to discuss the allegation.
+This one-on-one conference with the Interim Assistant Dean of Students provides you with an opportunity explain what happened from your perspective.

 May I request information regarding my case over the telephone?

 As a general rule, we do not provide such information over the phone because information regarding disciplinary matters is highly confidential, and we must be sure that we are providing the information to the correct person.
 If you have not already scheduled a conference with the Interim Assistant Dean of Students, you may call (760) 750-4935.

-What happens if I don’t make a conference with the Office after I receive a disciplinary letter?
+What happens if I don’t schedule a disciplinary conference with the Dean of Students Office after I receive a disciplinary letter?

-If a student fails to comply with the request to schedule a conference, then the Interim Assistant Dean may place a hold on your registration record prohibiting you from dropping or adding classes or obtaining a transcript.
+If you fail to comply with the request to schedule a disciplinary conference, the Interim Assistant Dean may place a hold on your registration record prohibiting you from dropping or adding classes or obtaining a transcript.
 You may also be scheduled for a Formal Hearing (more information can be found here).
 It is important for students to respond to letters from the Dean of Students Office regardless of plans to continue enrollment at CSUSM in the future.

 Can someone attend the disciplinary conference with me?